nicolandu/rust.bf/README.md

-# todo
+# rust_brainfuck
-A simple CLI todo app written in Rust.
+A lightweight Brainfuck interpreter written in Rust.

-Made with ❤️ in 🇨🇦 by Nicolas Landucci
+Made with ❤️ in Canada by Nicolas Landucci